Omali Yeshitela: Junta of Militant Organizations

-Founding of the African People's Socialist Party
+African People's Socialist Party

 Yeshitela co-founded the African People's Socialist Party in May 1972 through the fusion of three Florida-based organizations: the Junta of Militant Organizations (JOMO), based in St. Petersburg, Florida, led by Yeshitela, the Black Rights Fighters based in Ft.
 Myers, Florida, led by Lawrence Mann, and the Black Study Group based in Gainesville, Florida, led by Katura Carey.
-That same year, the APSP adopted JOMO's newspaper The Burning Spear – the longest-running Black Power newspaper in the U.S. – as its official publication.

-Yeshitela stated early on that the mission of the APSP was to "complete the Black Revolution of the Sixties", describing a period of defeat resulting from the counterinsurgency war enacted by the U.S. government against the Black Power movement of the 1960s.
-Through FBI counterintelligence programs such as COINTELPRO, the U.S. government's counterinsurgency against the Black Revolution of the Sixties involved the assassinations of leaders such as Malcolm X, Martin Luther King, Jr., Bobby Hutton, and Fred Hampton and the destruction of their organizations.
-Yeshitela was also arrested and jailed numerous times.

-The APSP adopted its Constitution at its First Congress held in Oakland, California, in 1981.